WisdomStoneWorshiper/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 1 - Basics C and IDEs/Homework_1/Problem_Set.md

 | 29                 | 3.9            |
 | 30                 | 4.0            |

+If the length of eliminated length `> 30`, the multiplication should remain the same (i.e `= 4.0`).

-Write a program to eliminate all the letters, in addition to get the highest score you can get.
+You task is to write a program to eliminate all the letters, in addition to get the highest score you can get.

 No skeleton code is given for this question.
 Write your own program and add oil (literally me cuz my name is Oil Rabbit) UwU.